sydasif/python-book/docs/source/03_collection/04_string.md

 ## String Concatenation

-Strings allows concatenation, for joining two strings into one.
+Strings allow concatenation for joining two strings into one.

 ### Addition